vic-ma/website/content/posts/2025-11-05-final-report/index.md

 ### Journal

-I kept a [daily journal](https://pad.gnome.org/s/qszU26K2b) of what I was working on.
+I kept a [daily journal](https://pad.gnome.org/s/qszU26K2b) of the things that I was working on.

 ## Project summary